ekedonald/Ansible-Automation-Project/README.md

 * Select GitHub hook trigger for GitScm polling and configure a Post-Build Job to save all files then click on apply and save.

-### Step 3: Configure a webhook in GitHub and set the webhook to trigger `ansible` build
+### Step 3: Configure a webhook in GitHub and set the webhook to trigger Ansible build

 * Go to the `ansible-config-mgt` repository on your GitHub account and click on settings.